WhatsApp Link Preview Not Working — How to Fix It

 3. Page is behind a login or bot-blocking middleware

-4. Cached preview is outdated
+4. Cached URL unfurl is outdated

 5. Image URL uses HTTP not HTTPS